pretix/pretix-docs/docs/guides/check-in/custom.md

 # Custom check-in rules

 This article explains how to set up custom check-in rules.
+A custom check-in rule is always specific to one check-in list.
 You can use custom check-in rules to place restrictions on the validity of tickets based on time, number of previous entries, ticket type, gate, and other conditions. pretixSCAN will interpret these  rules when scanning the ticket and arrive at the correct result automatically.
-A custom check-in rules are always specific to one check-in list.

 ## Prerequisites